threefoldfoundation/info_cloud/src/planetfs/threefold_filesystem.md

 ![](img/planetaryfs_bootstrap_ready.png)

-As from now, copying files to the directory `/root/.threefold/mnt/zdbfs` automatically creates a backup of these files to the available storage on the ThreeFold grid.
+As from now, copying files to the directory `/root/.threefold/mnt/zdbfs` automatically creates an operational backup of these files to the available storage, dispersed over the ThreeFold grid.

 ---
 For MacOS users and if port forwarding needed, execute :